learn-co-curriculum/welcome-to-html-readme/README.md

 ## Repetition &amp; Getting Stuck

-In these lessons ahead many of the ideas are intentionally repeated or are occasions for synthesis of understanding or review.
-Maybe you don't get "attributes" the first time you see them, but, after some hands-on experience, it makes sense the second time you see it.
+In these lessons ahead some ideas are repeated.
+We're trying to make sure you get the hang of things.
+If you don't get "attributes" the first time you see them maybe you will the second time.
+Some hands-on experience may have changed your comfort!

 ## Beyond

-At the close of the unit you'll be ready to learn a series of HTML expressions that will allow you to create a substantial web page.
-You'll be ready to join the population of HTML authors who are learning new expressions, techniques, and ideas!
+By the end of the unit you'll be ready to create **big** web pages.
+You'll be a fresh member into the world of HTML authors!